EmptyCupHQ/emptycuphq.github.io/content/academy/assignment.md

 ### Evaluation

-You only need to finish the first stage to be considered for evaluation.
-But, it is highly recommended that you complete as many stages as you can.
-After the deadline, your work will be evaluated based on the following criteria:
+Once you submit, your work will be evaluated based on the following criteria:

 __Correctness__: Whatever little you implement should work flawlessly.
 In the real world, you don't get 80% marks for 80% correct, you get 0%.
 If it doesn't work, it doesn't work.